SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 11 a.m.

 ------------

-The December contract on the Multi Commodity Exchange of India at 28,473 rupees, up 24 rupees from its previous close.
+The December contract on the Multi Commodity Exchange of India at 28,774 rupees, down 25 rupees from its previous close.

 BSE INDICES